Welsh-Revenue-Authority/property-data-poc/en/index.md

 We’ve written up our findings for each of the prototypes which you can see on the [“page per prototype”](https://welsh-revenue-authority.github.io/property-data-poc/en/prototypes/).

-## Researching users and their needs
+## Learning about users and their needs
+The team conducted several rounds of research to learn more about users and their needs.
+Cruicially we wanted to observe what they do, not just what they say they do.
+Here are some of the things we learned.

 ### Why is location sometimes inaccurate in LTT returns?